Aliases for GRHL2 Gene

 The protein encoded by this gene is a transcription factor that can act as a homodimer or as a heterodimer with either GRHL1 or GRHL3.
 Defects in this gene are a cause of non-syndromic sensorineural deafness autosomal dominant type 28 (DFNA28).[provided by RefSeq, Mar 2009]

 GeneCards Summary for GRHL2 Gene

-GRHL2 (Grainyhead-Like 2 (Drosophila)) is a Protein Coding gene.
-Diseases associated with GRHL2 include deafness, autosomal dominant 28 and ectodermal dysplasia/short stature syndrome.
+GRHL2 (Grainyhead Like Transcription Factor 2) is a Protein Coding gene.
+Diseases associated with GRHL2 include ectodermal dysplasia/short stature syndrome and deafness, autosomal dominant 28.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin DNA binding.
 An important paralog of this gene is UBP1.